Irving Cummings

-Irving Caminsky (October 9, 1888 – April 18, 1959) was an American movie actor and director.
+Irving Cummings (October 9, 1888 – April 18, 1959) was an American film director and actor.

 Career

-Born in New York City, Cummings started his acting career at age 16 in Diplomacy.
+Born in New York City as Irving Caminsky, Cummings started his acting career at age 16 in Diplomacy.
 His Broadway, performances included In the Long Run (1909) and Object -- Matrimony (1916).
 Acting in the Proctor Stock Company, Cummings appeared with Lillian Russell and other actresses.